adambard/learnxinyminutes-docs/c.html.markdown

 it more than makes up for it with raw speed.
 Just be aware of its manual memory management and C will take you as far as you need to go.

+> **About compiler flags**
+>
+> By default, gcc and clang are pretty quiet about compilation warnings and
+> errors, which can be very useful information.
+Using some
+> stricter compiler flags is recommended.
+Here is an example you can
+> tweak to your liking:
+>
+> `-Wall -Wextra -Werror -O0 -ansi -pedantic -std=c11`

 ```c
 // Single-line comments start with // - only available in C99 and later.